 An area centered on the main Konponchu-do Hall, with an inner sanctum three meters lower that allows worship at the eye level of the principal deity.

 Transit time: 30 min. by foot

 The Ninai-do Hall, where the legends of Benkei remain, is a highlight.
 The monk Benkei, known for his amazing strength, used a roofed passageway as a balance to carry two temple halls according to the legend of Ninai-do Hall.

 A restaurant with a magnificent view of Lake Biwa.

 Transit time: 7 min. by bus

-The hillside construction of Yokawa Main Hall, representative of the area, is a highlight.
-Also visit Ganzandaishi Hall, called the origin of omikuji fortune slips.
+The hillside construction of Yokawa Main Hall, which is representative of the area, is a highlight.
+Also visit Ganzandaishi Hall.
+It is called the origin of omikuji fortune slips.